 The PASS Test (Personal Achievement Assessment System) from Hewitt Homeschooling is a testing option that many homeschoolers appreciate.
 A GHSA member coordinates orders for our group in order to be eligible for a group rate.
 The PASS test measures student achievement in the areas of reading, language and mathematics.
 Families take the test at home at their own pace.
 A placement test assists the tester to choose the appropriate level for the student to test at and progress can be followed over time if the test is repeated multiple years.
 The PASS Test is only available for students in grades 3-8.

-Stanford Achievement Testing (SAT10 Testing) happens towards the end of the standard school year in late April or in May.
-GHSA SAT10 testing is only available to active GHSA members.
-Costs depend on participation.
+IOWA Testing happens towards the end of the standard school year in late April or in May.
+GHSA rents rooms in a local church and administers the test.

 Spelling Bee: Guam holds its own local version of the Scripps Spelling Bee for students in 3rd to 8th grade.
 The winner of the local bee is eligible to participate in the national bee in Washington DC.
 GHSA holds its own spelling bee in late Jan. early Feb. to choose a student to represent us at the local bee.
 Weekly practices begin in the fall.